OnroerendErfgoed/skosprovider/docs/usage.rst

 Finally, you can also pass in a :class:`skosprovider.skos.ConceptScheme`.
 This is the concept scheme the providers represents.
 Again, if you do no pass in a concept scheme, the provider will create a default scheme.

+For in-memory providers, the second constructor argument is named ``concepts_and_collections`` to make it explicit that the list may contain both concepts and collections.

 .. code-block:: python